-With that, enjoy your Monday!
+With that, enjoy your Thursday!
 Got any tips, news, or otherwise preservation-related fluff?
 We’d love to include it in the next round.
 Send us your links on Twitter and Facebook, and maybe you’ll see it here next week!

 Alex Baca, a senior at the University of Maryland, is an intern in the Online Communications department at the National Trust for Historic Preservation and also at the Washington City Paper.

 The National Trust for Historic Preservation works to save America's historic places.
 Join us today to help protect the places that matter to you.